dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ## Ports and proxies

 When defining a service binding, the host port is *always* given to the proxy that sits in front of the service.
 This allows single or multiple replicas of a service to behave similarly.
+Additionally, all resource dependencies that use the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> API rely of the proxy endpoint from the environment variable.

 Consider the following method chain that calls <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A>, <xref:Aspire.Hosting.ResourceBuilderExtensions.WithServiceBinding%2A>, and then <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.WithReplicas%2A>:

 :::code source="snippets/networking/Networking.AppHost/Program.WithReplicas.cs" id="withreplicas":::